When to Trust the Answer: Question-Aligned Semantic Nearest Neighbor Entropy for Safer Surgical VQA: Experiments and Results

 \subsection{Implementation details}

 Our QA-SNNE method is implemented with PyTorch.
 The uncertainty estimator operates as a black-box post-hoc module over model outputs.
-We follow a three-stage protocol: (i) generate a single answer at low temperature ($T = 0.1$) and compare it with the reference using ROUGE-L with fixed threshold at 0.5 to derive ground-truth hallucination labels; (ii) draw $n = 20$ diverse samples at high temperature ($T = 1.0$, top-$k = 50$, top-$p = 0.9$) to compute uncertainty from the sampled distribution; and (iii) apply a threshold of -3.5 to detect hallucinations and score accuracy against labels from step (i).
-We evaluate three variants: (a) embedding-based (PubMed-adapted sentence embeddings; cosine~\cite{deka2022improved}), (b) bidirectional NLI (DeBERTa-large-MNLI~\cite{he2020deberta}; entailment/contradiction weighting), (c) cross-encoder re-ranking (BGE-reranker-large~\cite{chen2024bge}).
-All models are from the official repositories in Hugging Face.
-We use $\beta$=10 for softmax sharpness and ROUGE-L for base similarity before bilateral gating.
+We follow a three-stage protocol: (i) generate a single answer at low temperature ($T = 0.1$), encouraging the model to produce a high-confidence response, and compare it with the ground truth dataset annotation using ROUGE-L, with a fixed threshold of 0.5 to derive ground-truth hallucination labels.
+This threshold was selected to balance coverage and performance, avoiding overly strict matching while still penalizing clearly incorrect generations; (ii) draw $n = 20$ diverse samples at high temperature ($T = 1.0$, top-$k = 50$, top-$p = 0.9$) to compute uncertainty from the sampled distribution; and (iii) apply a threshold of $-3.5$ to detect hallucinations and score accuracy against labels from step (i).
+The $-3.5$ threshold was chosen based on evaluation on a subset of the training data and then kept fixed across all experiments.

+We evaluate three variants: (a) embedding-based (PubMed-adapted sentence embeddings; cosine~\cite{deka2022improved}), (b) bidirectional NLI (DeBERTa-large-MNLI~\cite{he2020deberta}; entailment/contradiction weighting), and (c) cross-encoder re-ranking (BGE-reranker-large~\cite{chen2024bge}).
+All models are obtained from official Hugging Face repositories.
+We use $\beta = 10$ for softmax sharpness and ROUGE-L for base similarity before bilateral gating.